Inclusion and Diversity

 Global Inclusion Council

-- Identify opportunities to leverage existing initiatives across the company; and
+- Identify opportunities to leverage existing initiatives across the company

 - Ensure inclusion initiatives align to Baxter's business priorities.